How to Fix HID Compliant Touch Screen Missing from Device Manager

 HKEY_CURRENT_USER\Software\Microsoft\Wisp\Touch

-4. Change the “TouchGate” value to ‘1
+4. Set the “TouchGate” value to ‘1‘.

-Solution 8: Repair Windows
+8. Repair Windows

-1. Ensure your PC is off.
+1. Ensure the PC is off.

-4. Automatic Repair screen will pop up.
+4. The Automatic Repair screen appears.

-5. Then wait for Windows to diagnose your PC.
+5. Wait while Windows diagnoses your PC.

 Diagnosing Your PC